 Simple Things is a wonderful restaurant that specializes in coffee, smoothies, and has a large selection of vegetarian and vegan food options.
 The food is amazing and you will see that most people in the restaurant have one of their delectable smoothies in hand.

 They also have a Yoga Studio on their second floor.
-They have classes daily at 9a and 5p for $5 per session.
+They have classes daily at 9:00 am and 5:00 pm for $5 per session.
 Check out their Facebook page for the most up to date schedules, or If you just want to look at pictures of their beautiful food.

 The Banteay Srey Project is comprised of three branches: the Banteay Srey Spa, Deva Cafe, and a Yoga Studio.
 Per their website, the project provides local Khmer women with on-site training, well-paid jobs, and a supportive future.